MARCH - PREPARE, PLANT AND HARVEST

 Snails and Slugs

-Slugs and snails love the lettuces as they provide shade, damp, and plenty of food.
+Slugs and snails love lettuces as they provide shade, damp, and plenty of food.
 Quash or Blitzem will take care of the problem.

 White butterflies